Donearm/awesome-tutorials/README.md

 ## Haskell

 * [You Could Have Invented Monads!
 (And Maybe You Already Have.)](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html) - brief article trying to convey what actually is a monad, and how it is much more common than you might think

+# Hardware

+* [Modern Microprocessors: a 90-minute guide](http://www.lighterra.com/papers/modernmicroprocessors/) - probably less than 90 minutes though.
+An useful, albeit outdated, guide on how CPUs work internally.
+For when you have no idea what "branch prediction" or "memory hierarchy" are

 # Computer Science